mandi1120/streaming-05-smart-smoker/README.md

         - Channe2 = Food A Temp
         - Channe3 = Food B Temp

+## Prerequisites:
+- Requires RabbitMQ server to be running and pika to be installed in your active environment

 ## Instructions:
-- Requires RabbitMQ server to be running and pika to be installed in your active environment
 - Bbq_producer.py
-    - Set constant for host name
+    - Set your host name if it is different from localhost
     - Turn on (show_offer=true) or turn off (show_offer=false) asking the user if they'd like to open the RabbitMQ Admin site
+    - Set csv file name
+    - Run the program

 ## Project Requirements - Smart Smoker Description:
 - Using a Barbeque Smoker